organization-research-group/org-shell/README.md

 The main piece of this library is the higher-order component ORGShell.
 It takes several options, two of which are required.

-  * `opts.store` (required): A Redux store

-  * `opts.resources` (required): A map of resources (see below)
+  * `resources` (required): A map of resources (see below)

-  * `opts.NotFoundComponent`: A component to be rendered when a resource is not found
+  * `NotFoundComponent`: A component to be rendered when a resource is not found

+  * `processOpts: { serializeValue, deserializeValue }`: Functions to serialize and deserialize values when translating to/from the page's address

+  * `extraArgs`: A value that should be passed to resources' `onBeforeRoute` function

 ## Definining resources

-Resources are plain objects that have one required key (`Component`), and several optional ones that handle resource loading and prop mapping.
+Resources are plain objects.
+The following keys are significant:

-  * `Component`: The component that will be rendered for this resource.
-Several props are provided:
+  * `Component` (required): The React component that will be rendered for this resource.
+Several props are provided when this component is rendered:

     - `params`: An object of the static parameters passed to this resource